-In May 2014, the IASB issued IFRS 15, with amendments in 2016, which provides a single, principles-based fivestep model for revenue recognition to be applied to all customer contracts, and requires enhanced disclosures.
+In May 2014, the IASB issued IFRS 15, with amendments in 2016, which provides a single, principles-based five-step model for revenue recognition to be applied to all customer contracts, and requires enhanced disclosures.
 The standard also provides guidance relating to recognition of customer contract acquisition and fulfillment costs.
 In April 2016, the IASB issued Clarifications to IFRS 15 in relation to the identification of performance obligations, principal versus agent considerations, as well as licensing application guidance.
 This standard will be effective January 1, 2018 and allows early adoption.
-We do not intend to adopt this standard early.
 IFRS 15 may be applied retrospectively to each prior period presented (full retrospective method) or with the cumulative effect of adoption recognized as at the date of initial application (modified retrospective method).
+We will adopt this standard for the annual period beginning January 1, 2018 and apply the modified retrospective method.
+The cumulative effect of adopting this standard January 1, 2018 will be recognized as an adjustment to our opening balance of retained earnings.

 We continue our implementation plan for IFRS 15.
 The project plan includes developing the necessary accounting policies, estimates and judgments required to adopt IFRS 15, as well as any changes required to business processes, systems and internal controls to implement the policies and disclosures required upon adoption of IFRS 15.
-While we are continuing to assess all potential impacts of the new revenue recognition standard, we currently believe that the most significant impacts will relate to accounting for our on-premise, fixed term subscription arrangements, capitalization of contract acquisition costs and expanded disclosure on revenue, performance obligations and contract balances.
+We have determined that the most significant impacts relate to accounting for our on-premise, fixed term subscription arrangements, capitalization of contract acquisition costs and expanded disclosure on revenue, performance obligations and contract balances.
 In some instances, a fixed term license is provided to the customer for their use on-premise.
 Under current revenue recognition policies, license revenue from on-premise, fixed term subscription arrangements is deferred and recognized ratably over the contract term.
 Under IFRS 15, revenue attributable to the implied software component for on-premise license arrangements will be recognized upon term commencement and revenue associated with the implied maintenance and support component will be recognized ratably over the term.
 Under our current accounting policies, contract acquisition costs, including incremental commissions paid to employees, are expensed upon commencement of the related contract revenue.
-Under IFRS 15, we expect to capitalize and amortize such contract acquisition costs where revenue is recognized ratably over the term.
-We plan on adopting the standard using the modified retrospective method.
-The actual determination of revenue recognition under both existing and new guidance is dependent on contract-specific terms.
-We continue to evaluate the impact of adopting this standard including analysis of individual contracts and accordingly cannot yet reasonably quantify its effect on the consolidated financial statements.
+Under IFRS 15, we will capitalize and amortize such contract acquisition costs where revenue is recognized ratably over the term.
+We continue to assess the financial impact of adopting this standard which will be completed and disclosed in the financial statements for the first quarter of 2018.